james-cole/manifold-lab/content/authors/kirsten_schroder/_index.md

 ---
 # Display name
-title: Kirsten Schroder
+title: Kirsten Schröder

 # Full Name (for SEO)
 first_name: Kirsten
-last_name: Schroder
+last_name: Schröder

 # Is this the primary user of the site?
 superuser: false